Home

 Read the review in the National Post (Canada)

-Haleh Esfandiari's book, My Prison, My Home was reviewed in today's Irish Times and chosen as their book of the day.
+Haleh Esfandiari's book, My Prison, My Home was reviewed in the Irish Times and chosen as their book of the day.
 Read the article here.

 Haleh interviewed on WNKU-FM in Greater Cincinnati about her book, My Prison, My Home, and her detainment in Iran in 2007.